Uvais-Ahmad/uvais-ahmad/README.md

 ### 📂 Featured Projects

 - 🚀 [**CloudVisinary**](https://github.com/Uvais-Ahmad/cloudVisinary): A SaaS platform to manage and edit social media content, inspired by Cloudinary.
-Built with Next.js and TypeScript.
+Built with Next.js and TypeScript..
-- 🔗 [**cut-url**](https://github.com/Uvais-Ahmad/cut-url): A URL shortening service that provides additional content based on the shortened URL.
+- 🔗 [**cut-url**](https://github.com/Uvais-Ahmad/cut-url): A URL shortening service that provides additional content based on the shortened URL..
-- 🧠 [**Job-Seeker**](https://github.com/Uvais-Ahmad/Job-Seeker): A platform to assist job seekers in finding suitable opportunities.
+- 🧠 [**Job-Seeker**](https://github.com/Uvais-Ahmad/Job-Seeker): A platform to assist job seekers in finding suitable opportunities..

 ---